Elya2305/TesterAppSpringBoot/README.md

 The templates are made using **thymeleaf** and **bootstrap 4**.
-On the `profile` page you'll see a statistics of your games.
+On the `profile` page you'll see statistics of your games.
 You're also free to look at general statistics (go on the `statistics` page).
 To play the game go to `game` page.